xushizhou/fair_data_representation/README.md

 "Fair Data Representation for Machine Learning at Pareto Frontier" [[1]](#1) by Shizhou Xu and Thomas Strohmer.

+## Goal:

+In a nutshell, the project aims to provide a mathematical framework for how to provably remove the sensitive information contained in some feature variables directly from data.

+## Datasets we tested:

 The experiment results are based on the following data sets:
 1. Adult: UCI Adult Data Set
 2. COMPAS: Correctional Offender Management Profiling for Alternative Sanctions
 3. CRIME: Communities and Crime Data Set
 4. LSAC: LSAC National Longitudinal Bar Passage Study data set

+## Algorithm design for tabular data:

-To derive the fair representation, we design the following ones based on the theoretical results in the paper:
+To derive the fair synthetic tabular data, we design the following ones based on the theoretical results in the paper:

 For idependnet variable $X$, algorithm 1 outputs the pseudo-barycenter.
 For dependnet variable $Y$, algorithm 2 outputs the conditional pseudo-barycenter.